By Amber Bell

 A Farm In Pennsylvania required the most research.
 As I said in my previous answer, I drew upon personal experiences from having visited the town and battlefield numerous times.
 But I also did research from books, the internet, fellow Civil War enthusiasts, and I even called the Gettysburg National Park to speak with tour guides.
 Those guides go through extensive training and testing before they can lead a guided tour through the park.
 I also kept a file of my research for over a year in case someone wanted to challenge me about something.
 As I say, Gettysburg is hallowed ground.
 It’s the most written about battlefield in American history, so it was very important to me to try and get things right.

 For Substitute Angel, the process was less research by reading and more boots-on-the-ground.
 As I mentioned earlier, I went to Charlevoix where the story was set and filmed tons of stuff; everything from the “mushroom house” where my heroine, Farren Malone, lived, to downtown Charlevoix, to the dirt roads that led to cottages and the shoreline of Lake Charlevoix.
 I also talked with locals.
 Waitresses, cops, real estate salesmen, people at the city council, and so on.
-I also interviewed a priest about the classifications of angles, then cross-referenced what he said on-line.
+I also interviewed a priest about the classifications of angels, then cross-referenced what he said on-line.
 I additionally interviewed paramedics and surgical nurses regarding what my paramedic hero, Doc Reynolds, would do in emergency situations and how his actions would be different from his partner EMT.
 So, the research for each book varies depending upon the subject matter.

 Do you have any set rules about how or when to write?